naoshibaikyu/cyborgresistance/halloween.md

 UlalaMolly Sad: **[concerned laughter]** Hahaha… *Really into* the Halloween spirit, Arri?

 %Eventually, they've finally reach to the ends of the grave yard and are right at the entrance of the castle.
-Excitedly, WitchArrietty opens the door and walks right in without much of a concern.
-Silver Dime follows with caution and then beckons to UlalaMolly who reluctantly enters the aged building.
+Excitedly, Arrietty opens the door and walks right in without much of a concern.
+Silver Dime follows with caution and then beckons to Molly who reluctantly enters the aged building.

 WitchArrietty: Well, there it is!
 Our potential party place!